Musik: Yakov Golman - River

-But what makes a Dane to drive for the most of 9 hours - depending on the traffic near Hamburg in Germany - and almost 800 kilometres to a small town like Weesp, which presumably not many people outside the Netherlands has ever heard of?
+But what gets a Dane to drive for the most of 9 hours - depending on the traffic near Hamburg in Germany - and almost 800 kilometres to a small town like Weesp, which presumably not many people outside the Netherlands has ever heard of?
 What can Weesp offer that very few other cities can't?

 The picture down under is from